Mathematics

 STAT 543.
 Design of Experiments.
 3 Credits.

 Design and analysis of experimental data.
 Includes the use of factorial designs, Latin square designs, randomized block designs, split-plot designs and others.
 Prerequisite: STAT 541.
-S, odd years.
+S, even years.

 STAT 545.
 Multivariate Statistics.
 3 Credits.